cj-dfinity/examples-2/persistant-storage/README.md

 This example covers:

 - Create new canister smart contract using Motoko
-- Add backend functions for a counter (count, get count and reset count)
+- Add backend functions for a counter (increment, get count and reset count)
 - Deploy the canister smart contract locally
 - Test backend with Candid UI and command line using DFX